 David’s music has been recorded by ensembles around the world, notably in London, Budapest, New York, Los Angeles, and Toronto.
 His Flight: A Tribute to Hayao Miyazaki, recorded by a 54-piece orchestra under his baton at AIR Studios, was featured as part of a special presentation at the Hemisfèric in Valencia, Spain, from January to June of 2015.

-David recently scored Esmerelda’s Castle (dir./prod.
+In 2017, David scored Esmerelda’s Castle (dir./prod.
 Rachel Cairns and Sarah Hempinstall), Man Eater (prod.
 Risa Stone and Nicole Segal, dir.
 Shawn Gerrard), and The Last Supper (prod.
 Patricia Ismaili and Clara Pasieka, dir.
 Christine Buijs), three short films chosen for development through ACTRA Toronto’s Young Emerging Actors Assembly (YEAA) Shorts filmmaking residency, all of which premiered at the 2017 Reelworld Film Festival.
 Earlier in 2017, David lent his musical talents to the mobile multiplayer online game, Brawlstar Legends (dev.
 Gazia Games).

 In 2016, David scored The Suitcase (dir.
 Phil Leung), a fantasy/drama short which premiered at the Reel Asian International Film Festival, 48 Hour Take Down (dir.
 Catherine Séguin), chosen as one of the best short films of 2016 for Toronto’s 48 Hour Film Project, Cruzar el umbral (dir.
 Sergio Hernández Elvira), a Spanish psychological thriller which premiered at the Valladolid International Film Festival, Taking Possession (dir.
 Peter Campbell), a horror short which premiered at the Blood in the Snow Canadian Film Festival, and Bvrned (dir.
 Jeff Preyra), one of Canada’s first scripted virtual reality films.